 Wastewater Treatment Plant UpgradesNew solids handling equipment was installed to improve treatment, safety, and efficiency at our Wastewater Treatment Plant (WWTP) over the last few months.
 Wastewater flows include paper products, such as toilet paper, and other solid materials that we normally remove from the water prior to the biological treatment process.
 The WWTP Screening Upgrades included a new in-channel grinder at the headworks (where flows enter the to remove these solids and deposit them in a dumpster where they are then transported to the local landfill.
-The contractor, Foley Mechanical, performed the installation and removed the existing equipment which has a recent history of failures.
-Project Cost was $120,000.
+A new air handler was also installed in the Screening Building to improve air quality and avoid equipment deterioration.

-Painting work has begun on one of our 1 million gallon storage tanks (ST1) to restore interior paint protection.
+Storage Tank PaintingPainting work has been completed on one of our 1 million gallon storage tanks (ST1) to restore interior paint protection.
 The tank was cleaned and a section of the exterior was painted last fall.
 It was during this process that we discovered severe paint delamination on the roof panels and upper side wall sections and subsequently scheduled the repainting process.
 The tank was constructed in 2000 and normal life expectancy for industrial paint is 20-25 years, so since the tank was in its 17th year, repainting the interior provides the best solution rather than just painting the roof area.

-We regulate flow and pressure when needed during high demands to ensure that our residents maintain acceptable water pressure, especially in cases of a waterline break.
-The other PRV facility will be installed in the far northeast section of the north pressure zone where we have an interconnect with Board of Public Utilities (BPU) water system.
+New Pressure Control Valve InstallationsTwo (2) new Pressure Control Valves (PRV) facilities were installed within the northern pressure zones of our water system.
+One PRV facility was installed on 134th Street, just south of I-70 to control flow on an emergency basis between the north pressure zone and central pressure zone.
+The other PRV facility was installed in the far northeast section of the north pressure zone where we have an interconnect with Board of Public Utilities (BPU) water system.
 This PRV will provide flow control from the BPU system during an emergency situation or if high demands require additional water flows.

-These PRV facilities are being installed to improve water supply sustainability thus ensuring that water can flow freely from our emergency interconnects with BPU.
+These PRVs facilities were installed to improve water supply sustainability thus ensuring that water can flow freely from our emergency interconnects with BPU.
 The central and northern pressure zones are maintained by pressure regulated pumps located at our storage tank facility.
 If the pumps were to fail, for any reason, the PRV facilities will operate automatically to maintain flow and pressure into these pressure zones.
+We regulate flow and pressure when needed during high demands to ensure that our residents maintain acceptable water pressure, especially in cases of a waterline break

 Total Project Cost for both PRV facilities = $125,000